 The Epcot International Festival of the Arts is a festival that made its Disney debut in 2017.
-This festival features artists, culinary delights, and live performances.
 This festival is centered around making you a part of the creative process.
+You can get involved by watching demonstrations, participating in hands-on activities, and attending live performances.
+There are many unique elements to discover throughout the festival that make it a one-of-a-kind experience.

 When is The International Festival of the Arts and is There a Fee?